nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `FindPoolCommandParser` then creates a `FindPoolCommand`, and provides the newly created `PooledPassengerContainsKeywordPredicate` to it.
 The FindPoolCommand object is then returned to LogicManager.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `FindPoolCommand`, which turn calls the `updateFilteredPoolList()` method in `Model`, causing the shown pool list to be updated according to the predicate in the FindPoolCommand object.
 1. A `Pool` object is then created with the list of passengers returned by `getPassengersFromIndexes()`, and then added to the model by the `addPool()` method.
-1. Finally, a `CommandResult` would be returned back to `LogicManager` to indicate the completion status of the command.
+1. Finally, a `CommandResult` would be returned to `LogicManager` to indicate the completion status of the command.

 --------------------------------------------------------------------------------------------------------------------